syzer/JS-Spark/README.md

 On JS-Spark your clients need just to click on a **URL**, and the server side has one line installation (less than 5 min).

 Hadoop is quite slow and requires maintaining a cluster - **we can to do better**.
-Imagine that there's no need to set up expansive cluster/cloud solutions.
+Imagine that there's no need to set up expensive cluster/cloud solutions.
 Use web browsers!
 Easily scale to multiple clients.
 Clients do not need to install anything like Java or other plugins.

 Setup in a matter of minutes and you are good to go.